sealink/sensitive_data_filter/README.md

 A list of whitelisting patterns can be passed to `config.whitelist`.
 Any sensitive data match which also matches any of these patterns will be ignored.

+#### Parameter Parsing

+Parsers for parameters encoded for a specific content type can be defined.
+The arguments for `config.register_parser` are:
+* a pattern to match the content type
+* a parser for the parameters
+* an unparser to convert parameters back to the encoded format

+The parser and unparser must be objects that respond to `call` and accept the parameters as an argument (e.g. procs or lambdas).

 ## Development